bachmeil/embedrdoc/index.md

 install_bitbucket("bachmeil/embedr")
 ```

-That is it.
 If you have a standard installation (i.e., as long as you
 haven't done something strange to cause libR.so to be hidden in a place
 the system can't find it) you are done.